peterkmurphy/toytracks/design.md

+# Toys on Tracks - Design Documentation

-% Project summary
+## Project Summary

-“Toys on Tracks” (ToT) is a website for people to buy and sell toys.
-Both purveyors and consumers can register for the site using their email address, and can access the site using a password they chose themselves.
+***Toys on Tracks*** (*ToT*) is a website for people to buy and sell toys.
+Both buyers and sellers can register for the site using their email address, and can access the site using a password chosen by themselves.

-Users who sell toys (“sellers”) are able to put up items for sale on ToT.
-They are able to specify such details as name, description and categorization, and even upload photos of their items.
-Users who buy toys (“buyers”) are able to browse the site, finding toys that match criteria such as categorisation, description, geographic availability, and price.
-It should go without saying (but sadly needs to be stated) that users can be both buyers and sellers at the same time.
-A user can be buying toys from one or more sellers, while simultaneously selling toys to other buyers.
-However, ToT prevents users from selling toys to themselves.
+Users who sell toys (*sellers*) are able to put up items for sale on ToT.
+They are able to specify such details as name, description and category, and even upload photos of their items.
+Users who buy toys (*buyers*) are able to browse the site, finding toys that match criteria such as category, description, location, and price.
+It should be stated that users can be both simultaneously buyers and sellers - although not for the same item.

-When a seller puts an item up for sale, the user can opt to fix the price for an item; the item can be up for sale indefinitely.
-Alternately, the seller can put the item up for auction.
-A starting price is chosen, and different buyers can issue increasing bids for the toy.
-All auctions must be for a limited time, and the buyer who issues the winning bid before the auction ends gets the toy.
-However, there may be cases where there are no takers on an item; in that case, the seller can choose to auction the item later, or sell it for a fixed price instead.
+When a seller puts an item up for sale, the user can opt to fix the price for an toy, which can be up for sale indefinitely.
+Alternately, the seller can put the item up for auction - albeit for a limited time.
+A starting price is chosen, and different buyers can issue bids of increasing value for the toy; the buyer who issues the highest bid before the auction ends gets the item.
+Some auctions, however, may have no bidders, and the seller may choose to close the auction, or sell it for a fixed price instead.

 Buyers who decide to purchase an item can pay by credit card.
-If the payment succeeds, then the buyer is redirected to a “Payment sucessful” screen and a receipt is emailed to both buyer and seller.
-If the payment fails, then the buyer is just notifed on a screen.
-(The seller is emailed, however.)
-For the purpose of the project, the whole matter of “delivery” is abstracted away.
+If the payment succeeds, then the buyer is redirected to a “Payment successful” screen and a receipt is emailed to both buyer and seller.
+If the payment fails, then the buyer is directed to a “Payment unsuccessful” screen.
+(Sellers may not be immediately aware of this, but would be notified by email.)

+***Toys on Tracks*** is a simple project that is meant to be a demonstration of Ruby on Rails.
+There are entire features that would be implemented in a real website:

+Delivery: what happens if the seller doesn’t deliver the toy?
+(Or what if the toy is broken?)
+Reputation: can users – buyers and sellers – have their reputation upvoted and downvoted by other users?
+Reporting and Abuse: Toys on Tracks is a website for toys - dolls, twinkets, games, teddy bears and other items for 18 and under.
+ToT is not a website for cars, or software, or other things.
+ToT is also not a website for “toys” an euphemism for 18+ stuff.
+For these reasons, users have the option of reporting items for sale they find don’t meet the standards of the website.
 Toys on Tracks is a simple project that is meant to be a demonstration of Ruby on Rails.
 There are entire features that would be implemented in a real website:

 Delivery: what happens if the seller doesn’t deliver the toy?
 (Or what if the toy is broken?)